Sydney-Informatics-Hub/geopython/_episodes/01b-dataframes.md

 teaching: 10
 exercises: 0
 questions:
-- "What else can Python do?"
+- "How can I load shapefiles and tabular data into python?"
 - "What are libraries and packages?"
 objectives:
 - "Learn how to deal with specialty datatypes."